Hydrostatic Testing of pipelines

 To provide attendees with necessary information for planning and conducting a successful hydrostatic test, whether it’s for initial service or retesting existing lines.
 Planning will cover review of integrity prior to testing through evaluation of test results.
 The course will focus on testing with water but testing with other medium will be discussed.

-Gary Zunkel, PE, is the Director of Mainline Engineering with Lake Superior Consulting in Duluth, MN.
+Gary Zunkel, PE, is the Senior Engineer of Pipeline Integrity with BlueFin in New Iberia, LA.
 He has been involved in the oil and gas industry for over 30 years with the last 10 years focusing on pipeline integrity management.
-He has been involved with over 100 pipeline tests; planning, managing, and reviewing.
+He has been involved with over 200 pipeline tests; planning, managing, executing, and reviewing.
 In recent years, he has planned and conducted multiple, simultaneous tests on large diameter in-service pipelines for integrity verification.

 The course is intended to cover the technical aspects of planning and conducting a hydrotest.
 It is designed for engineers, project managers, integrity management, and operations personnel to prepare for testing.
 The following topics will be covered:

 Upon completion of the course, participants will be eligible to receive1.4 CEUs.